Hans Teeuwen (50) is a Dutch comedian, actor, singer and director.

 His latest comedy tour, Real Rancour, in the Netherlands and Belgium sold all 68.000 tickets in 1 day when it went on sale February 2016, played festival audiences of 20.000 twice and sold all 18.500 revival tour tickets again.

-He has a highly successful simultaneous career as a lounge singer, performing with his band, The Painkillers, throughout Holland.
+He has a highly successful simultaneous career as a singer, performing with his band, Hans Teeuwen & The Painkillers, throughout Holland.

 Although his work is not overtly political, Teeuwen has repeatedly and openly acted as a fervent supporter of free speech, especially after the murder of his friend and collaborator, the filmmaker Theo van Gogh.
 His eulogy for Theo van Gogh and his speech at the revealing of his memorial statue were shining (and cynical) examples of his views.